VEDANGIBHUJANG/FAQBOT/README.md

   FAQ CHAT BOT

 # Problem Statement/Opportunity:
-PROBLEM STATEMENT- Building a web chat bot to answer the questions of a user on a website.
+**PROBLEM STATEMENT**- Building a web chat bot to answer the questions of a user on a website.\
-PROBLEM OPPORTUNITY-By creating a web chat bot we can make user experience more better in terms of interaction through a bot rather than the user reading from a website.
+**PROBLEM OPPORTUNITY**-By creating a web chat bot we can make user experience more better in terms of interaction through a bot rather than the user reading from a website.
 We can create our own Question and answer list which we think user might ask.

 # Project Description:
   My aim is to create a chat bot which can have interaction with the user in case a user has any doubts or to answers frequently asked questions.This will save the user time,